Birth Control: Diaphragms

-Most young women who use a diaphragm have no problems with it.
+Most diaphragm users have no problems with it.
 But possible side effects include:

-- strong odors or vaginal discharge if the diaphragm is left in too long
+- strong smells, vaginal discharge, or toxic shock syndrome (a rare but serious infection) if the diaphragm is left in too long

-- an allergic raction to the material in the diaphragm (this is rare)
+- an allergic reaction to the diaphragm or spermicide

 Where Are Diaphragms Available?

-A doctor or must fit a girl for a diaphragm.
-During a pelvic exam, the doctor or NP will find the right size diaphragm and teach her how to insert and remove it.
-A diaphragm that's inserted incorrectly or doesn't fit well can lead to pregnancy.
+A doctor (or another health care provider) must fit a diaphragm.
+They'll find the right size and show how to put it in and take it out.
+Using a diaphragm that isn’t inserted correctly or doesn't fit well can lead to an accidental pregnancy.